jithumajinu/jsonp/README.md

 The client decides on the arbitrary prepended text by using a query argument named jsonp with the text to prepend.
 Simple!
 With an empty jsonp argument, the result document is simply JSON wrapped in parentheses.

+/*
+simply ....
+JSONP stands for JSON with padding, and it provides a way for the client to specify some code that should be added to the start of the JSON response.
+This allows the JSONP response to be directly executed in the browser.
+*/

 lets see this example, script with ?callback=myFunction and response json looks like myFunctiond .....})

 <script> </br>